tnsoftbear/flutter_currency_calculator/README.md

 **Domain layer** validates input values and calculates the currency conversion.

+We display the last 5 conversions at the Calculator screen in the bottom History widget.
+The history widget is constructed with help of FutureBuilder, because it depends on data loaded by async call.
+Since the history widget is updated after the saving of currency conversion, it is notified about the change with help of the [Provider](https://pub.dev/packages/provider) package.

 ### Settings feature

 Settings screen allows to configure several options: